Duration: Two days and two nights

 Attention serious shoppers: On your mark.
 Get ready.
 Shop!
 Sophisticated style, fashion bonanzas and plenty of shopping opportunities lie ahead.
 We’ll kick things off in downtown Pittsburgh, a shopping metropolis.
 Then, we’ll hit the neighborhoods for some one-of-a-kind finds and authentic experiences.
 Follow our lead and we'll show you the secret side of shopping the countryside too, where you might just see an Amish barn-raising and a sale on that Coach bag you've been dying to have.
 Just leave extra room in the trunk.

 Sip namesake microbrews beneath gothic chandeliers and fancy arches at the former St. John the Baptist, the same land where Allegheny Arsenal once manufactured supplies for the Union troops.
-Now, tasty sandwiches, arsenal pierogis and brick oven pizzas, along with some award-winning brewskies populate these pews.Read More >
+Now, tasty sandwiches, arsenal pierogies and wood-fired pizzas, along with some award-winning brewskies populate these pews.Read More >

 The Primanti Sandwich is a true taste of Pittsburgh.
 It’s two slices of thick Italian bread with cheese and meat (think: roast beef or salami) and then piled high with cole slaw and French fries.
 It’s a meal unto itself!Read More >